 Legend has it there was an ancient Chinese tradition whereby a person who receives a favour should not pay it back but should instead pay it forward to someone else.
 The idea was that if you return a good deed to the person who helped you, you cancel it out and end it.

 Better to pay it forward and do a good deed for someone else.
 Better still, do a good deed for 3 new people.
 If those 3 new people then pay it forward, that’s 9 good deeds to nine new people.
 Then 27 people receive random acts of kindness…and so on.
 Every little helps and soon the world is a better place…a bit like with The Aggregation of Marginal Gains.

 If you haven’t seen the film “Pay It Forward”, then go watch it.
 It’s one of the top films of Financial Independence.
 True, you’ll now have to ignore that Kevin Spacey plays one of the lead roles, but its worth it.

 Here’s the point.
-I get a lot of emails / private messages from people telling me that they love the blog, that it really helped them, keep up the good work etc. On one hand this is good and I’m really grateful.
+I get emails / private messages from people telling me that they love the blog, that it really helped them, keep up the good work etc. On one hand this is good and I’m really grateful.

 But, on the other hand, The Escape Artist suffers from high self-esteem so doesn’t really need anyone else telling him how great the blog is.
 I’d much rather you told someone else.
 So whenever anyone emails me saying that they like the blog and its helped them, I tell them to pay it forward.